cgruver/okd4-upi-lab-setup/README.md

 # Installing OKD4.X with User Provisioned Infrastructure.

+## Note: This setup will not work for the OKD 4 GA release that just dropped.
+FCOS made some changes to how network interfaces are configured.
+This project is being updated to accomodate those changes.
+For now use OKD 4 Beta 6 if you are following this guide.

 ## I have written this from my own lab configuration.

 ### Refactored for OKD 4.5 cluster with FCOS 32.
 Still testing!
 I will continue to push fixes and clarifications as I encounter issues.
 Open issues if you encounter problems.
 I am sure there are still plenty of bugs.